 When Will The Premier League Resume Play?
-The Latest EPL Developments And News
+Latest Developments And News

 Get the best email in soccer.

-On Monday, March 9, Leicester City defeated Aston Villa 4-0 in what’s become the final match of the 2019-20 Premier League season.
-Since then fixtures have been postponed as a precautionary measure due to the coronavirus outbreak.
+On Monday, March 9, Leicester City defeated Aston Villa 4-0 in what’s since become the final match of the 2019-20 Premier League season.
+Since then fixtures have been postponed as a precautionary measure due to the coronavirus pandemic.
 But when will the Premier League resume?

 The broadcast partners are key, and they certainly want to see a full and complete season in line with their current contracts.
-(This is the second season of three-year broadcast deals worth $10.73 billion.)
+This is the second season of three-year broadcast deals worth $10.73 billion, and failure to complete the season could cost the Premier League $922 million.

 With this summer’s international plate of football postponed until 2021, there’s an extended period of time to complete the European season.
 UEFA president Aleksander Ceferin has almost made it clear that the current season must be finished.